CNR-STIIMA-IRAS/comau_c5gopen/comau_c5gopen_lpc/README.md

 # c5gopen_lpc_node

 This package implements the node running on the C5GOPEN LPC.
-The node is a pure c++ applications without any dependencies from ROS and catkin tool.
+The node is a pure C++ application without any dependencies from ROS and catkin tool.
+At the current state, this package implements 2 C5GOPEN working mode:
+- LISTEN mode
+- ABSOLUTE mode

+The following instructions are referred to the use of the ABSOLUTE mode.

 The node has the role to:
 1. Deals with the eORL interface.